 If you have a large group for your fishing party and want to fish together, we can arrange fun trips for up to 4 anglers on our 20-foot pontoon boat.
 The boat is equipped with 10 rod holders, so each angler can fish 2 rod setups.

 Junior Lake is a two-tier fishery, meaning you have the opportunity to fish for salmon and bass on the same trip!
-All required safety equipment, including personal flotation devices, is provided – $500 per day.
+All required safety equipment, including personal flotation devices, is provided – $500 per day, up to 4 anglers.

 The Maine Guide Shore Lunch